 - Boost the immune system by getting good sleep, eating healthy foods, drinking plenty of water, and exercising regularly.

-- 8. Add an advanced hygiene step with Theraworx Protect.
+- Add an advanced hygiene step with Theraworx Protect.
 Applying our non-toxic, no-rinse solution before and after practices and meets supports your wrestlers’ natural skin barrier.
-To learn more or place an order, contact John Kaltenborn at 540-421-7972 or [email protected].
+To learn more or place an order, contact Stan Payne at [email protected].